opengeospatial/GeoPoseSandbox/README.md

 # GeoPose Sandbox

-A [developer sandbox](https://en.wikipedia.org/wiki/Sandbox_(software_development)) to test the different elements of the [OGC GeoPose specification](https://github.com/opengeospatial/GeoPose) with the goal of facilitating the definition and implementation of the standard.
+This [developer sandbox](https://en.wikipedia.org/wiki/Sandbox_(software_development)) to test the different elements of the [OGC GeoPose specification](https://github.com/opengeospatial/GeoPose) with the goal of facilitating the definition and implementation of the standard.
 While this project is exploratory in nature, the (TypeScript) code is being primarily written with clarity/simplicity in mind and might offer guidance to anyone that wan

 Additionally, to better explain the core concepts behind the GeoPose standard, this sandbox also includes a basic 3DUI system that enables the creation of web-based presentations.